NetClose - Auto-Reconciliation Saved Search Setup

 Account Amount - Summed Column

-The only strict criteria for a saved search used in this reconciliation method is that you MUST have a single column of values, the sum of which represents what your GL balance should be (at lease we hope it does most of the time).
 You can have other columns with other amounts or information, but one column must represent what you hope the balance of your GL accounts will be.
 Here's an example of a NetLease subledger-based saved search:

 The boxed column is the column that represents the balance of our lease liability accounts; the column to the right could be used to reconcile another account if you wanted to separate the accounts, but it can also just be in the saved search for informational purposes.
 The accounts, IDs, and dates are also informational and aren't necessarily required, but they help make the saved search make sense to us as people, and not just to the system.
 This is especially important because the saved search you create will automatically be saved onto your reconciliation.
 You can use this as support for auditors, for help in identifying differences between your subledger and GL, or for historical record keeping.